decentralized-identity/faq/docs/spec.md

 work and complexity would be hard to justify!
 That firewall is essential to the empowerment of the holder and/or subject.

-##### Is *decentralized identity* a philosophy or a technology? ❗❗🌶
+##### Is *decentralized identity* a philosophy or a technology? 🟡🔥

-Decentralization (or, in its more emphatic and radical form, re-decentralization) is a broad philosophy that sees distributing power and data more horizontal as a societal goal, an economic goal, and/or a technological goal.
+Decentralization (or, in its more emphatic and radical form, re-decentralization) is a broad philosophy that sees distributing power and data more horizontally as a societal goal, an economic goal, and/or a technological goal.
 Most people working in this space consider themselves to be working towards that end, but not everyone agrees on exactly what it should look like, nor on whether everyone else in the space is likely making a net-positive